tshefi/pansible/README.md

 # pansible

-A bash script which runs on undercloud, creates an ansible inventory file from nova list output.
+A bash script which runs on undercloud and boots and instance with ssh/ping access.
-Then runs ansible.yml playbook with ^ created inventory.
+Script first creates an ansible inventory file from UC's nova list.

-The preflight.yml will:
+Then uses inventory file to run preflight.yml ansible.

-1. create private network/subnet.
+The preflight.yml will do a few things on the OC for you:
-1.5 Add in the future logic to test/create public is doesn't exist yet.
+1. Creates a private network/subnet.
-2. A router
+2. A router connecting public and internal network.
-3. Download Cirros, upload to Glance
+3. Downloads a Cirros image from web, uploads it to Glance.
-4. Create Nova flavor
+4. Creates a Nova tiny flavor.
-5. Boot an instance, assign internal+public IP
+5. Boots an instance, while assigng both internal+public IPs.
-6. Create security group which enables ssh/ping into instance.
+6. Create a security group which enables ssh/ping into instance.

-Open to any new requests features ideas :)
+You must have a "public" network created, in the future one will be created via script if it's missing.